 Can a borrower still save himself or herself from his or her seemingly impossible-to-pay overwhelming debts?
 A “No” will definitely be devastating; fortunately, however, the answer is “Yes,” and the means is a legal one even – Bankruptcy.

 In 2010, an estimated 1.53 million Americans filed bankruptcy in various U.S. federal bankruptcy courts.
-According to the website of Greenway Bankruptcy Law, LLC, bankruptcy is a legal procedure wherein a person (or a business) declares inability to make further payments in settlement of his or her debts.
+Bankruptcy is a legal procedure wherein a person (or a business) declares inability to make further payments in settlement of his or her debts.
 It has been allowed by the law to give people (or firms) a fresh start in their financial lives.

 In every concern there is a bankruptcy chapter that would be the appropriate solution.
 Chapter 7 Bankruptcy or liquidation bankruptcy, for instance, is one that requires a debtor to surrender to a court-appointed trustee his or her “non-exempt” assets and properties for liquidation.
 One task of the trustee is to sell these properties in order to raise the amount needed in paying off the borrower’s creditors.
 Payment will only be on debts that are non- dischargeable; these include, but are not limited to: